 We have these “God interruptions” in our lives, but instead we…

-(Man interrupts: Hey…sorry to interrupt this message, but I’d like to give you a million dollars.
+(Chris interrupts: Hey…sorry to interrupt your message, but I’d like to give you a million dollars.
 Perhaps you can use it in building a new church on that land you guys just bought?)

 No thanks, sorry, I’m in the middle of a message here, so I’m busy, and thus, not interested.

 Some of you just lost your mind.
 J

 But I wanted to show you the absurdity of our most common reaction to God’s interruptions.

 God interrupts our lives…GOD does…with thoughts of him.